guipiri/whatsapp-button/README.md

 ## Installation

-1. Generate your custom code through the <a href="https://whatsapp-button.pages.dev" target="_blank">WhatsApp Button Widget Generator</a>.
+1. Generate your custom code through the <a href="https://whatsapp-button.pages.dev" target="_blank" rel="noopener noreferrer">WhatsApp Button Widget Generator</a>.
 See your preview on the side of the same page.

 2. Copy the generated code and paste it into your HTML file before the closing `</body>` tag.
 For example: